 We all remember the activities and events that occurred while we were in school, but how do we celebrate Black History as adults and how do we as adults help our children to understand the importance of Black History Month?

-Birmingham celebrates our nation’s Black History year-round, but February especially is full of fun events, live music, and reverent observances honoring the city’s African-American community that ignited a national wide movement.
+Birmingham celebrates our nation’s Black History year-round, but February especially is full of fun events, live music, and reverent observances honoring the city’s African-American community that ignited a nationwide movement.

 Whether you attend Birmingham’s Annual Black History Month Parade or visit one of the city’s many interactive time capsules including the King Center or National Center for Civil & Human Rights, it’s not only an educational experience – but an inspiring journey to see where it all began.